 - There are crease marks on the skin due to the entanglement

-- The baby is born with the bands still attached to their bodies.
+- The baby is born with the bands still attached to his body.

 - Cleft lip and palate